lucaZardini/optimization-based-robot-control/03_assignment/README.md

 It follows the deep-Q-learning algorithm presented in 2015 and starts several times from random position to better train the parameters.
 After the training, it is possible to save the weights in a file.

-### Load the model
+### Evaluate the model

-It is possible to load the trained weights in a model and simulate the environment to see the behaviour of the agent in the environment.
+It is possible to load the trained weights in a model and evaluate it to see the behaviour of the agent in the environment.
+At the end, plots are visualized.

+### Simulate the model

+It is possible to simulate the model with n random starts to see its behaviour.

 ## How to use it